FredericJacobs/Precompiled-Signal-Dependencies/SocketRocket/README.rst

 some serious pre/post hooks in the Test action.
 You can edit it to customize behavior.

+.. note:: Xcode only up to version 4.4 is currently supported for the test harness

 TestChat Demo Application
 -------------------------
 SocketRocket includes a demo app, TestChat.
 It will "chat" with a listening